Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 19/Chapter 19 - Our Galaxy.md

 - Lifetime of massive stars < time for spiral wave to pass → bright stars trace the wave temporarily.
 **Takeaway:** Spiral arms are “stellar nurseries,” highlighted by young, short-lived stars formed as gas is compressed by moving density waves.
 ---
+**Galactic Archaeology: Halo vs Disk Stars**
+- **Halo stars:**
+  - Very old, low in heavy elements (metallicity 0.02–0.2% by mass).
+  - Suggests they formed **first**, before much stellar recycling occurred.
+  - No gas remains in the halo → star formation stopped long ago.
+- **Disk stars:**
+  - Younger on average, span all ages.
+  - Higher metallicity (~2% heavy elements) → formed from recycled gas enriched by previous generations of stars.
+  - Continuous star formation is still occurring in the disk.
+**Takeaway:** Metallicity differences reveal the sequence of formation: halo stars → disk stars.
+---
+ **Formation Sequence of the Milky Way**
+1. **Collapse of Intergalactic Gas:**
+   - Galaxy formed from a cloud of gas contracting under gravity.
+1. **Halo Star Formation:**
+   - Gas fragments during contraction → forms first generation of stars in a **spherical halo**.
+1. **Disk Formation:**
+   - Remaining gas settles into a rotating disk → ongoing star formation.
+   - Early disk may have been turbulent; spiral patterns formed over billions of years.
+1. **Galaxy Growth:**
+   - Disk continuously forms new stars from recycled gas.
+   - Halo stars remain old, randomly oriented.
+---
+**Role of Mergers**
+- Early Milky Way likely formed by **merging smaller proto-galaxies**.
+- Proto-galaxies:
+  - Could have hosted halo stars and globular clusters.
+  - Merged clumps contributed stars to halo; gas cooled to form the disk.
+- Modern simulations support hierarchical galaxy formation.
+---
+**Summary:**
+- Milky Way formed hierarchically from smaller clumps.
+- **Old halo stars** trace early formation.
+- **Younger disk stars** trace ongoing star formation from enriched gas.
+- Metallicity and star ages act as “fossils,” telling the story of the galaxy’s evolution.
+---